Jul 22, 2015

 “Mobile-friendly” design has been a hot topic in web circles for several years.
-Technologies such as responsive web design optimize content for display on devices of varying screen sizes while mobile applications, or just apps, are created to offer more advanced functionality, secure storage, or provide access to smartphone capabilities that require device permissions to access them.
-Independent of approach, mobile optimized content allows users to navigate the web easier and have a richer user experience.
-Join MN.IT Services Mobile Ninjas and industry experts to get their best advice for mobile strategies to create a Mobile MN.
+Technologies, such as responsive web design, optimize content for display on devices of varying screen sizes while mobile applications, or just apps, are created to offer more advanced functionality, secure storage, or provide access to smartphone capabilities that require device permissions.
+Agencies struggle when they don’t have a good understanding of how the public wants to use information.
+Join MN.IT Services Mobile Ninjas and industry experts to get their best advice for developing mobile strategies to create a Mobile MN.

 Government agencies have no shortage of data from which to extract useful insights.
 This session looks at creative ways to capitalize on existing data to uncover anomalies, drive smarter decisions, expand your sphere of influence, and ways to approach your individual data/analytics initiatives without breaking the bank.
 It will take a look at the myths and realities of big data, and cover new terms & technologies.